SCENE 01 / FIELD MONITORS

 On-camera and director's monitors let the camera department judge focus, exposure and composition on location, and bright, calibrated screens are essential under the strong Western Cape sun.

 Here is what that looks like on the ground.
 South Africa is one of the world's top destinations for servicing global features, series and commercials, and the SAST time zone, at UTC plus two, aligns with European post supervisors reviewing material.
-With a mature, competitively priced film-services industry and English as the working language, equipping a full monitoring package locally is straightforward.
+With a mature, competitively priced film-services industry and English as the working language, equipping a full tracking package locally is straightforward.

 FAQ